Vice President, Customer Services Organization

-She joined Southern Company in 1998 as an engineer in Southern Nuclear's professional development program and held positions of increasing responsibility at Farley Nuclear Plant in Alabama and in the development of Georgia Power's Vogtle 3 and 4 project -- the first new nuclear power plants to be built in the United States in more than 30 years.
+Faulk joined Southern Company in 1998 as an engineer in Southern Nuclear's professional development program.
+She held positions of increasing responsibility at Farley Nuclear Plant in Alabama, including obtaining a senior reactor operator license, and specifically in the development of Georgia Power's Vogtle 3 and 4 projects — the first new nuclear power plants to be built in the United States in more than 30 years.

-She serves as chair for the Auburn Engineering Alumni Council and as vice chair for the Alabama Engineering Hall of Fame.
-In the community, she is on the boards for the Renaissance Corporation and Infinity Space Center.
+In April 2018, Faulk was named Auburn's Mechanical Engineering Alumna of the Year.
+She serves as past chair for the Auburn Engineering Alumni Council and as vice chair for the Alabama Engineering Hall of Fame.
+She is actively engaged in the industry, serving on boards and committees for the Southeastern Electric Exchange, the Association of Edison Illuminating Companies and the Electric Power Research Institute.
+In the community, she serves on the board for the Infinity Space Center.